 The Governance, Nomination and Compensation Committee ("GNCC") is composed of three non-executive Directors who are all independent from management.
-A majority of the current members of the GNCC meets the independence criteria set by Article 7:87, §1 of the Belgian Companies and Associations Code, and all members have the competencies and expertise required in matters of remuneration policies as requested by Article Article 7:100 of the Belgian Companies and Associations Code.
-The GNCC meets at least twice a year, and met five times in 2020.
+A majority of the current members of the GNCC meets the independence criteria set by Article 7:87, §1 of the Belgian Code of Companies and Associations, and all members have the competencies and expertise required in matters of remuneration policies as requested by Article Article 7:100 of the Belgian Code of Companies and Associations.
+The GNCC meets at least twice a year, and met four times in 2021.